 Warning: Bitcoin and other cryptocurrencies are highly volatile and speculative investments.
 Only invest money you can afford to lose.

-There are four major steps, and should only take 10-15 minutes:
+There are four major steps, should only take 10-15 minutes, and requires a minimum of $40 to start investing:

 - Get a Bitcoin wallet